An In-depth Investigation of User Response Simulation for Conversational Search: T5: A Strong Baseline

 \subsubsection{\textbf{Type 4: Generating wrong answer type.}}

-As mentioned in Section~\ref{sec:dataset}, we introduced a 4-way categorization of answer types.
-This class contains examples where the T5 generation has the wrong answer type, e.g., when it needs to say `yes', instead it says `no' or vice versa.
-When this type of mistake happens in answering clarification questions, the response mostly has wrong meaning.
+As mentioned in Alg.~\ref{alg:questiontype}, we introduced a 4-way categorization of answer types.
+This class contains examples where the T5 generates the wrong answer type, e.g., when it needs to say `yes'; instead, it says `no' or vice versa.
+When this type of mistake happens in answering clarification questions, the response mostly has the wrong meaning.
 For example:

-In this above example, the user is looking for websites that do antique appraisals, which implies that they are very likely to need their antique appraised according to simple reasoning.
-The T5-generated response is a `no'-type answer, which determines that the meaning of the answer is entirely contradictory to the human-generated answer.
-Note that just the difference of one word between `yes' and `no' may not be the main reason why the generation receives a low ROUGE score, but this class represents a type of mistake that T5 makes, which is getting the answer type wrong.
-We find 122 examples of such mistakes, which is 33.9\% of all the cases with low ROUGE.
+In this above example, the T5-generated response is a `no'-type answer, which determines that the meaning of the answer is contrary to the human-generated answer.
+We find 122 examples of such mistakes, which is 33.9\% of all cases.